hcheng826/anon-exchange-v2/README.md

 ### Sellers Lists NFT

 When seller lists the NFT on the exchange, a Semaphore identity is generated.
-Seller needs to note down the private Semaphore id.
+Seller needs to note down the private Semaphore id (trapdoor and nullifier).
 The smart contract will record the NFT with the corresponding public Semaphore id.
 ![AnonEx-list nft](https://github.com/hcheng826/anon-exchange/assets/23033847/44edefc4-676e-40db-8a66-7e705b28720b)

 ### Buyers Deposits ETH

 Buyer needs to deposit ETH before it can buy NFT.
 When buyer deposits, a Semaphore id is generated.
-Buyer needs to note down the private id.
+Buyer needs to note down the private id (trapdoor and nullifier).
 The smart contract will add the public id into `ETH_DEPOSITED_BUYER_GROUP_ID`.
 ![AnonEx-deposit-eth](https://github.com/hcheng826/anon-exchange/assets/23033847/129d8ef0-b782-4052-a0c5-f693b449bbef)

 ### Buyer Purchases NFT